shorooq-hummdi/Archer-csv-injection-command-exec/README.md

 ---

+## Scope of Vuln

+- Although this example uses the Device Registration form, any form field in the system that is exported to CSV without proper escaping can be exploited in the same way.
+---

 ## Technical Details
 ```diff
 1. Access the Device Registration form: Open the application’s Device Registration page (or any form in the system that later exports to CSV).